JKU-ICG/AOS/SERV/README.md

 ### Requirements

 Install Rust by running `rustup` from https://rustup.org.
-Rust stable version is OK.
-Minimal Rust version is 1.48
+Rust stable version 1.48 has been tested.

-Required Linux packages: libx11-dev cmake build-essentials python-is-python3 On Windows only the Rust package is required
+Required Linux packages: libx11-dev cmake build-essentials python-is-python3 On Windows only the Rust package and python3 is required

-### Compile and Build
+### Compilation

-Go to the current directory [AOS/SERV](./SERV) and run
+Open a command window or terminal and proceed to the current directory [AOS/SERV](./SERV) and run

 ```
 cargo build --release